Free delivery and quick, free installation

 Choosing a Garage Door Primer

 Quality primers will help cover up old stains, bond your paint to your door’s surface, and prevent rust and corrosion over time.
-You can either use water-based primer or oil-based primer.
+You can either use a water-based or oil-based primer.

 Water-based primers are easier to clean, dry faster, and release less VOCs than oil-based primers, so they’re usually the best choice unless using an oil-based paint.

-You can technically mix-and-match primer- and paint-types, but to keep it simple you may want to match oil-based primers with oil-based paints and water-based primers with water-based paints.
+You can technically mix and match primer and paint types, but to keep it simple, you may want to match oil-based primers with oil-based paints and water-based primers with water-based paints.

 Just know that water-based paints shouldn’t be applied on a layer of oil-based paint and vice versa.
 Doing so could lead to cracked and peeling paint.